 In theory, the Data Protection API can symmetrically encrypt any type of data.
 In practice, it is mainly used in the Windows operating system for symmetric encryption of asymmetric private keys.

 DPAPI does not store persistent data.
 It just takes plain text and returns it encrypted (or vice versa).
-The security of DPAPI depends on the ability of the Windows operating system to protect the master key and RSA private keys from attacks.
+THE better safety of DPAPI depends on the ability of the Windows operating system to protect the master key and RSA private keys from attacks.
 This is highly dependent on the security of the end user's credentials in most attack scenarios.
 The master key for encryption and decryption is derived from the user's password using the PBKDF2 function.

 From Microsoft there is this publication for DPAPI but there is also the book Threat hunters which gives more details.